 You'll need to pass all parts of the Driver CPC to gain your professional licence, which is explained further in our Driver CPC guide.

 Both the LGV Theory Test and PCV Theory Test is made up of two parts:

-- Module 1a – a multiple choice section
+- Part 1a – a multiple choice section

-- Module 1b – a hazard perception section.
+- Part 1b – a Hazard Perception section.

-Both modules can be taken at different times, but you must pass BOTH parts within 24 months to acquire a pass.
+Both parts can be taken at different times, but you must pass BOTH parts within 24 months to acquire a pass.

-Preparing for Module 1a of the LGV Theory Test - Multiple Choice
+Preparing for Part 1a of the LGV Theory Test - Multiple Choice